 - Are the firm’s interactions — both internally and with their vendors, manufacturers, and clients — characterized by respect, integrity, and kindness?
 If you’re planning on outsourcing product development, observe how leaders interact with their employees, as well as how colleagues communicate with one another.
 When internal teams embody these values in both their words and actions, they naturally extend to other relationships, specifically, client relationships.

-- Do your interactions feel transactional, systemized, or analytical — or is the team of product developers personable, helpful, and excited about your project?
+- Do your interactions with the firm’s team feel transactional, or are its product developers personable, helpful, and excited about your project?
 You should get the impression — from every member of your product development team — that they appreciate what you’re trying to achieve and want to support you.

 - Does the product development firm take an open and transparent approach with you, or are they more concerned about protecting their interests?
 When hiring a firm or outsourcing product development, transparency helps build trust and helps to eliminate any suspicions or anxieties related to a project.
 Further, a firm should be willing to admit when they’ve made a mistake and take the necessary steps to resolve the issue.